CapObvious101/MC_Server_Status_Discord_Bot/README.md

 # MC_Server_Status_Discord_Bot
-Discord bot that sends a Minecraft server's status in predetermined intervals.
+Discord bot that uses mcsrvstat.us API to send server status in predetermined intervals.

 Default frequency: 1 hour
 In case the server is down it can @ a user of your choice